dascentral/laravel-starter/README.md

 ## Create New Application

-In 2024, the Laravel Team launched [starter kits](https://laravel.com/starter-kits) that enable you to get a new Laravel application up and running real fast with the stack of your choice.
-I go with an Inertia.js + React + Pest stack.
+In 2024, the Laravel Team launched [starter kits](https://laravel.com/starter-kits) that enable you to get a new Laravel application up and running quickly with the stack of your choice.
+I prefer the Inertia.js + React + Pest stack.

 ```bash
 laravel new --react --pest <name>